awaitverify

 A typed result returns to your pipeline

 Once submitted, the corrected extraction comes back as a typed Pydantic model.
-Compatible with Docling's output schema.
 Your pipeline resumes.
 The document is deleted.

 Bring your stack.